-4.1 Experimental Sample
+5.1 Experimental Sample

-Our survey sample was collected by the vendor Qualtrics in January 2022 with a sampling strategy designed to hit national benchmarks for gender and race/ethnicity, and to include roughly 1/3 Democrats, 1/3 Republicans and 1/3 Independents (with partial leaners counted as Independents for sampling purposes, but coded as partias for all analyses below).
+Our survey sample was collected by the vendor Qualtrics in January 2022 with a sampling strategy designed to hit national benchmarks for gender and race/ethnicity, and to include roughly 1/3 Democrats, 1/3 Republicans and 1/3 Independents (with partisan leaners counted as Independents for sampling purposes, but coded as partisans for all analyses below).
 As a result, our survey sample closely mirrors the U.S. population on standard variables.
-See Appendix B.1 for details on sample demographics, sampling procedures, and information participant compensation and ethical considerations.
+All respondents saw information on all four agencies in the framing experiment, though the order in which the agencies were presented, as well as the nature of gender composition that was conveyed about each agency, was fully randomized.14